 on the metal sill.
 He wipes the sweat from his brow, catches his breath, curses the hellish Rio heat for the thousandth and final time.

 Now the other leg.
-He shifts his weight to his arms, squeezes through and contorting his body, until his foot reaches the opening.
+He shifts his weight to his arms, squeezing and contorting his body until his foot reaches the opening.
 His leg slides across to the other side.
 Here we go.
 Joel readies himself for the fall.
-Half his body inside the building and facing the hallway, back to the pots and pans of Rua Santa Clara.
+Half his body inside the building and facing the hallway, back to the clamoring pots and pans of Copacabana.

 A relief to be leaving this world behind.
 The best decision he’d ever made, on the brink of realization.
 He’s sure of it.
 It’s a good decision.
 The best.
-Just don’t think about it too much, this best decision.
+Better not to think much about it, this best decision.
 Joel takes a deep breath, closes his eyes, and releases his grip.

 Nothing happens.
 He’s sandwiched there.
 Bare legs dangling from the building, belly lodged in the window frame.

-If it weren’t from lung cancer, Joel had always been certain he would die from arteries clogged with fat, and here he is, barred from death by that very fat.
+If lung cancer didn’t take him, Joel had always been certain he would die from arteries clogged with fat, and here he is, barred from death by fat.

 Joel sucks his belly in.
 The woman from the studio next door screams.
 More people scream.
 Some yell, “Jump,” others yell, “Don’t jump.”
 Still others yell, “He’s a perv.”
 The clean-shaven face of an evangelical minister peeks out from the floor above.